Seeing is believing.

 The Iteration Review is a cadence-based event, where each team inspects the increment at the end of every Iteration to assess progress, and then adjusts its backlog for the next iteration.

-The purpose of the iteration review is for each Agile team to measure and then demonstrate its progress by showing working stories to the Product Owner (PO) and other stakeholders to get their feedback.
+During the iteration review, each Agile Team measures and then demonstrates its progress by showing working stories to the Product Owner (PO) and other stakeholders to get their feedback.
 Teams demo every new Story, Spike, Refactor, and Nonfunctional Requirement (NFR).
 The preparation for the iteration review begins during Iteration Planning, where teams start thinking about how they will demo the stories to which they have committed.
 ‘Beginning with the end in mind’ facilitates iteration planning and alignment, fostering a more thorough understanding of the functionality needed before iteration execution.

 The iteration review provides a way to gather immediate, contextual feedback from the team’s stakeholders on a regular cadence.
 The purpose of the iteration review is to measure the team’s progress by showing working stories to the Product Owner and other stakeholders to get their feedback.
 The iteration review serves three important functions: